About COVID-19 and pregnancy

 If you are pregnant

 It is important to avoid getting infected prior to giving birth because a respiratory infection towards the end of the pregnancy can be difficult and might imply risks to the pregnant woman.
-We recommend that pregnant women take extra precautions from week 36 and follow our recommendations thoroughly.
+We recommend that pregnant women take extra precautions during the whole pregnancy and follow our recommendations thoroughly.
 This includes:

 - Avoid contact with people who are ill.